badueny/compress-crop-convert-image-to-base64-and-save-as-pdf/README.md

 - [CompressJs] - library that compresses png and jpeg images to smaller jpeg images.
 - [jQuery] - jQuery JavaScript Library

+## Learn All About Base64
+- [base64.guru] - A virtual teacher who reveals to you the great secrets of Base64

 ## Basecode APP
 - [NotableApp] - Make pdf from image , markdown and more